code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

 # Steps to get started

 Requirements:
-Your local development environment must provide [a webserver like Apache or nginx, PHP 7.1+, composer and MySQL 5.7.x or MariaDB 10.2.x](https://www.neos.io/download-and-extend.html).
+Your local development environment must provide [PHP 7.1+, composer and MySQL 5.7.x or MariaDB 10.2.x](https://www.neos.io/download-and-extend.html).

 #### Start a new git project